djalmaberaldo/cuisine/README.md

 - It is necessary to have it installed to run the app.
 Follow instructions here:  https://angular.io/cli.

-#### Running

-- Create docker image and then run it (It's necessary to be in the root project folder):
-`cd frontend/cuisine-app && docker build -t cuisine:frontend . && docker run  -d -p 4200:80  cuisine:frontend`

 #### Design

 - There is one module called **best-match**, it contains the component **search-component**.